Internship Program

-The Little Rock Zoo is now accepting applications for 2023 summer animal care and conservation educator internships.
-The Zoo is seeking dependable, hardworking college students interested in the fields of animal care, education and research.
-Interns will gain valuable experience with zoo research by training with professional zoo educators, scientists, and husbandry staff.
+The Zoo is seeking dependable, hardworking college students interested in the fields of animal care, education, horticulture, or research.
+Interns will gain valuable experience with zoological careers by training alongside professional zoo educators, scientists, and husbandry staff.

-Interns will receive a $2,000 stipend sponsored by the Arkansas Zoological Foundation.
-Housing and transportation are the responsibility of the intern.
+Interns will receive a stipend with housing options sponsored by the Arkansas Zoological Foundation.
+Selected interns will be given the option of a $3,000 stipend without housing OR a $1,000 stipend including UALR dorm housing.
+Transportation is the responsibility of the intern.

-The 2023 summer internship term will begin Sunday May 30, 2023, continuing through mid-August.
-End dates may be no earlier than August 7th and no later than Sept 1st without approval.
+The 2026 summer internship term will begin with orientation on Friday May 29th, 2026, continuing through the end of July.
+End dates may be no earlier than July 24th and no later than July 30th without approval.

 To Apply